Follow Us:

 • Long-term use devices are intended for continuous use for more than 30 days.

-Medical Device Classification with Examples
+Medical Device Classification Examples

 Class 1 - Low Risk